moves-rwth/storm/documentation/usage/cli.md

 categories: [Usage]
 ---

-storm provides many command-line arguments.
+Storm provides many command-line arguments.
 Since these are subject to change and provide access to settings that are typically only meaningful to experts, we only cover the most important ones.
 There are [several binaries](../../getting-started.html#other-binaries) that provide access to specific functionality (DFT analysis, etc.).
-In the following, we will restrict the discussion to storm's main executable.
+In the following, we will restrict the discussion to Storm's main executable.

 # Help Message